Prabhassharma177/WanderStay/README.md

 I used cloudnary for store images.
 Cloudnary is good for stornig images.
 I used Authentication at this project.
-This project is great for use frontend
+This project is great for use frontend or backend.